jyates/jyates.github.com/_posts/2019-11-18-new-tooling-building-a-kafka-client-keystore.md

 ---
 layout: post
-title: New Tooling: Building a Kafka Client Keystore
+title: "New (Open Source!)
+Tooling: Kafka Keystore Building"
 location: San Francisco, CA
 subtitle:
 tags: kafka, security, open source, java, rsa, x509, stream processing, big data
 ---

-The easiest way to setup basic authentication with Kafka is to use x509 certificates - you just get a private key signed by an authority and you are ready to sign requests with cryptographic proof of your identity.
-However, getting these certificates into a place where they are actually _usable_ by your Kafka client can be frustrating and error prone.
+The easiest way to setup basic authentication with Kafka is to use x509 certificates.
+However, getting these certificates into a place where they are actually  by your Kafka client can be frustrating and error prone.
 That is why we recently released a [Kafka Certificates] tool to make your life easier.

 Most intro guides ([example](https://docs.confluent.io/3.0.0/kafka/ssl.html#creating-your-own-ca)) have you creating your own Certificate Authority (CA) to sign keys.
 This can work in the small scale, for instance with just one or two clusters and/or clients.
 However, when you start having proper "corporate infrastructure", chances are you will want to have a central CA for the entire company that can issue certs.
 These certs need not even be for Kafka exclusively - x509 certificates can be used to prove individuals' identity across a range of services.